zxc916684603/ecs/intl.en-US/Best Practices/DevOps for small and medium web apps/HTTPS configuration.md

 }
 ```

 As you can see, we are adding a new variable email\_address that we will need to add in the GitLab configuration.
-It must contain an email address where we want to receive messages from Let’s Encrypt when our certificate is going to expire.
+It must contain an email address where we want to receive messages from Let's Encrypt when our certificate is going to expire.

 We are also uploading many new files: